whuu/Sc.CssPickerField/README.md

   `var selectedCss = GetRenderingParameters<MyParameters>().Css_Class;`

-  Check out [blog entry](http://smartsitecore.com/en/autocomplete-single-line-text-css-picker-field/) about the field and it use case
+  Check out [blog entry](http://smartsitecore.com/en/autocomplete-single-line-text-css-picker-field/) about the field and it use case.